openstreetmap/iD/data/presets/README.md

 ## Building

-To build presets, all you need to to is run `make`.
+To build presets, all you need to do is run `make`.

 This command will take care of running the build script, which packages all presets together with imagery data, and deprecated or discarded tags into one file, `data/data.js`,